Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 19th in MLB.

-- Dodgers pitchers combine to give up 152 total home runs at a clip of 1.2 per game (to rank 13th in the league).

-- The Dodgers are sending Miller (7-3) to the mound to make his 16th start of the season.
-He is 7-3 with a 3.86 ERA and 75 strikeouts through 81 2/3 innings pitched.

-- In his most recent time out on Tuesday against the Cleveland Guardians, the right-hander threw 6 1/3 innings, allowing four earned runs while surrendering six hits.
+- In his last time out on Thursday, the left-hander threw two innings against the Cleveland Guardians, giving up one earned run while surrendering one hit.

-- The 24-year-old has an ERA of 3.86, with 8.3 strikeouts per nine innings, in 15 games this season.
-Opponents have a .232 batting average against him.
+- The 35-year-old has amassed an ERA of 2.52, with 9.6 strikeouts per nine innings, in 19 games this season.
+Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.